usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-2/Performance Measurement Under Agile Delivery Contracts.md

 Option 1: Rolling Warranties

-* Each sprint has a 30-day warranty period
+* Each sprint has a 30-day warranty period.
-* System-wide warranty begins after the minimum viable product (MVP) acceptance
+* System-wide warranty begins after the minimum viable product (MVP) acceptance.
-* The final warranty period covers the integrated system for 12 months
+* The final warranty period covers the integrated system for 12 months.

 Option 2: Milestone-Based Warranties